dyarawilliams/100-days-of-code/r1-log.md

 Made it to 90% on Basic Javascript freeCodeCamp Javascript Algorithms & Data Structures.
 Taking it slow so i can absorb the important things.

 ### R1D70
-Completed 91% of Basic Javascript on freeCodeCamp, and honestly I completed 1% today because I didnt remeber how recursion works so I had to read up on that.
+Completed 91% of Basic Javascript on freeCodeCamp, and honestly I completed 1% today because I did not remember how recursion works so I had to read on that.